iEngage/java-sdk/docs/CollaborationApi.md

 ### HTTP request headers

- - **Content-Type**: application/x-www-form-urlencoded
+ - **Content-Type**: application/json, application/x-www-form-urlencoded
  - **Accept**: application/json

 <a name="addCommentDiscussion"></a>
 # **addCommentDiscussion**
-> VerveResponseComment addCommentDiscussion(discussionId, commentText, loggedInUserId, accessToken, clientToken)
+> VerveResponseComment addCommentDiscussion(discussionId, requesterId, clientToken, body, accessToken)

 Comment on discussion

-Allows the user to comment on discussion.
-Returns the comment
+This service allows a user to comment on a discussion.
+The following fields(key:value) are required to be present in the Comment JSON object.
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. discussionId (Path Parameter)&lt;/br&gt;2. commentText &lt;/br&gt;

 ### Example
 ```java